IFCA-Advanced-Computing/keystone-voms/doc/source/overview.rst

 Keystone VOMS Overview
 ======================

-Follow this guide to enable your Keystone running in the Icehouse version to be used with VOMS authentication.
+Follow this guide to enable your Keystone to be used with VOMS authentication.
 No modifications in the DB are needed, since it will be installed as an external plugin.
 Therefore, your Keystone will be usable with any other authentication mechanism that you had implemented (such as the native Keystone authentication).